stuffnting/gutenberg-block-examples/src/variations-existing-blocks/README.md

 There are three possible scopes:

 -   **`inserter`**—The block variation is shown on the Inserter.

 -   **`transform`**—The block variation appears in the Transformer (actually the BlockVariation component), at the top of the block settings in the Block Inspector.

 -   **`block`**—Appears in the variation picker, displayed when the block is first inserted into the post.
 For example, picking between column formats, when a `core/column` block is inserted into the post.

 The `scope` parameter value is an array, and it can contain multiple elements.
 This allows the variation to appear in multiple locations.

+### `isActive`

+This function, that must return `true` or `false`, tells the editor if a variation is active, or not.
+It also provides information about the variation via the `useBlockDisplayInformation` hook (see [here](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-variations/)); for an example of this see the `variations-register-block` example.

 ### Reset to default and `isDefault`